 Now that we have the full lottery order and the NBA draft combine is in the rearview mirror, the predraft process is finally in full swing.

-In order to get a better sense of where all of the prospects stand right now, we compiled mock drafts from ESPN, NBADraft.net, CBS Sports, Bleacher Report, Yahoo, The Athletic, The Ringer, Yahoo, SB Nation, Stadium and USA TODAY Sports Media Group’s For The Win to see where the prospects rank at the moment.
+In order to get a better sense of where all of the prospects stand right now, we compiled mock drafts from ESPN, NBADraft.net, CBS Sports, Bleacher Report, Yahoo, The Athletic, The Ringer, Yahoo, SB Nation, Stadium and USA TODAY Sports Media Group’s For The Win.

 Please note that these rankings reflect the composite score to get a feel for consensus, not our own opinion.